Nièvre: Politics

+This historical tendency has been recently and dramatically reversed as the far-right Front National party has come out ahead in all the elections since 2015.
+In the 2017 and 2022 presidential elections, Marine le Pen won most votes in the first rounds.
+However the two députés of the department belong to République En Marche, the party of Emmanuel Macron.

 Nièvre's best-known political representative was François Mitterrand who served as a senator and a deputy for the department, as well as mayor of Château-Chinon for 22 years before his election to the presidency of France in 1981.

 Representation in Parliament

 National Assembly

 In the 2017 legislative election, Nièvre elected the following representatives to the National Assembly:

 Senate

 In the 2017 Senate election, Nièvre elected Patrice Joly (Socialist Party) and Nadia Sollogoub (miscellaneous right) to the Senate.

 Tourism

 Sport

 The Circuit de Nevers Magny-Cours hosted the Formula One French Grand Prix from 1991 to 2008, the Bol d'Or from 2000 to 2014, and the French round of the Superbike World Championship since 2003.
 USO Nevers is a professional rugby team that plays in Rugby Pro D2.